pragathi777/studio/docs/synopsis.md

 *   **AI in Affective Computing:** The field of affective computing focuses on systems that can recognize, interpret, and simulate human emotions.
 Research by pioneers like Rosalind Picard has shown that analyzing facial expressions, tone of voice, and body language can provide deep insights into a person's cognitive and emotional state.
 We apply these principles in our proctoring and feedback system to assess non-verbal cues like confidence and engagement.
 *   **E-Proctoring Systems:** With the rise of online education and remote testing, AI-powered proctoring has become crucial.
 Systems like ProctorU and Respondus use webcam and microphone feeds to monitor for signs of cheating, such as the presence of another person, looking away from the screen, or using unauthorized devices.
 Our platform integrates a lightweight version of these principles to ensure the integrity of the mock interview.

-This project synthesizes these different areas into a single, cohesive platform, offering a more holistic interview preparation experience than any single tool provides alone.
+This project synthesizes these different areas into a single, cohesive platform, offering a more holistic interview preparation experience than any single tool provides.

 ## 6. Methodology